How does the quality of lighting (CRI) affect people as they age ?

 -

-Mood and Well-being: Lighting quality, including color rendering, can influence the mood and emotional well-being of individuals as they age.
-Natural and high-quality lighting with accurate color rendering can create a positive, uplifting atmosphere and contribute to a sense of well-being.
-On the other hand, poor lighting with inaccurate color rendering may lead to a dull or dreary environment, potentially affecting mood negatively.
+Mood and Well-being: Lighting quality, including colour rendering, can influence the mood and emotional well-being of individuals as they age.
+Natural and high-quality lighting with accurate colour rendering can create a positive, uplifting atmosphere and contribute to a sense of well-being.
+On the other hand, poor lighting with inaccurate colour rendering may lead to a dull or dreary environment, potentially affecting mood negatively.

 -

-Sleep and Circadian Rhythm: Lighting quality, including color temperature and spectrum, plays a role in regulating the body's circadian rhythm.
+Sleep and Circadian Rhythm: Lighting quality, including colour temperature and spectrum, plays a role in regulating the body's circadian rhythm.
 For older individuals, maintaining a healthy sleep-wake cycle becomes increasingly important.
-Lighting with appropriate color temperature and spectrum can support the synchronization of the circadian rhythm, promoting better sleep quality and overall well-being.
+Lighting with appropriate colour temperature and spectrum can support the synchronisation of the circadian rhythm, promoting better sleep quality and overall well-being.